Skip to main content

 Full Reference for Repository Blocks

-Repository blocks are used to define configurations that are applicable to the entire repository.
+Repository blocks serve to define configurations that apply universally across the entire repository.

 e.g.